30 Best Road Trips From San Francisco

 When to go: July to October for the warmest water at the beach

-Just a couple of miles off the coast and sitting in a pretty valley in the foothills of Santa Lucia Mountains is the city of San Luis Obispo.
+Just a couple of miles from the coast and sitting in a pretty valley in the foothills of Santa Lucia Mountains is the city of San Luis Obispo.

 Worth of visiting in its own right, San Luis Obispo and the nearby Morro Bay are popular halfway stops for those travelling between San Francisco and Los Angeles.